gammapy/gammapy/docs/background/reflected.rst

 Details on the reflected regions method can be found in [Berge2007]_

-The following example illustrates how to create reflected regions for a given circular on region and exclusion mask.
+The following example illustrates how to create reflected regions for a given circular on region and exclusion mask using the `~gammapy.background.ReflectedRegionsFinder`.

 .. plot:: background/make_reflected_regions.py
     :include-source: